akbiggs/challonge-tools/README.md

 * `--print_only=False`: Set this to `True` if you just want to print out the new seeds without committing them to the tournament.
 This is useful for testing before you reseed your tournament.
 Default: `False`
+* `--shuffle=False`: Set this to `True` if you want to shuffle the seeds afterwards while still preserving each participant's projected placement.
+  This helps to introduce a bit of variance into the bracket.
 * `--config_file=challonge.ini`: The config file to read your Challonge credentials from.
 This is useful to reduce the risk of accidentally committing your credentials to source control.
 Default: `challonge.ini`